 - Row input is the Cost of Capital or Ke.

-- Please remember to link these inputs from the original assumption source and not from anywhere inside the table
+- Please remember to link these inputs from the original assumption source and not from inside the table.

 Step 5 – Enjoy the output.

-- Most pessimistic output values lies on the right hand top corner where Cost of Capital is 11% and growth rate is only 1%
+- Most pessimistic output values lie in the right-hand top corner, where the Cost of Capital is 11%, and the growth rate is only 1%

 - The base case we calculated for 9% ke and 3% growth rates lies in the middle.

 - This two-dimensional sensitivity analysis in the excel tableExcel TableIn excel, tables are a range with data in rows and columns, and they expand when new data is inserted in the range in any new row or column in the table.
 To use a table, click on the table and select the data range. provides the clients with an easy scenario analysis that saves a lot of time.